couchbaselabs/sdk-rfcs/rfc/0032-field-level-encryption.md

 ![figure 1: general design][figures/rfc32-fig1.png]

 Above is a high-level architectural model explaining the various actors and their responsibilities.
-Itís important to note that the current spec is for field encryption is to be client-side only, however, a future enhancement may include server-side collaboration.
+It‚Äôs important to note that the current spec is for field encryption is to be client-side only, however, a future enhancement may include server-side collaboration.

-Itís important to note that Key Management and initialization of Data Encryption are done during configuration of the SDK and the Data Encryption API is done at runtime while the application is doing its normal read/write operations.
+It‚Äôs important to note that Key Management and initialization of Data Encryption are done during configuration of the SDK and the Data Encryption API is done at runtime while the application is doing its normal read/write operations.

 ### Key Management

 Nearly every platform has its own standard key and/or certificate store.
 For instance, Java (and appears GO, Node, Python, etc as well) uses the [Java Keystore](https://en.wikipedia.org/wiki/Keystore) and Windows uses the Windows Registry via The [Certificate Store](https://superuser.com/questions/217719/what-are-the-windows-system-certificate-stores).
-Other solutions include 3rd party APIís like [Hashicorp Vault](https://www.vaultproject.io/?_ga=2.157641401.2008868641.1512607701-1757330291.1509988984) which are platform agnostic relying on HTTP based APIís.
+Other solutions include 3rd party API‚Äôs like [Hashicorp Vault](https://www.vaultproject.io/?_ga=2.157641401.2008868641.1512607701-1757330291.1509988984) which are platform agnostic relying on HTTP based API‚Äôs.

-We will support a pluggable ìproviderî model for the keystore so that via configuration the SDK user can chose the key management infrastructure or solution of their choosing.
+We will support a pluggable ‚Äúprovider‚Äù model for the keystore so that via configuration the SDK user can chose the key management infrastructure or solution of their choosing.
 The default implementation should be the platform idiomatic keystore for a given SDK.

 The keystore component should be pluggable and extensible to support at the least, the following providers:

   * An in-memory keystore for development and testing
-  * A native key store for the SDKís platform (Java Keystore, etc)
+  * A native key store for the SDK‚Äôs platform (Java Keystore, etc)
   * A Hashicorp Vault keystore

 Here is an example of the simplest interface for the key management API: